 Q: Where did the choice for 5 hours come from?

-Five hours was one hour per weekday and/or the amount that was considered doable in one evening.
-This number was chosen so people with extremely busy lives could still be Pioneers or Satellite Members able to meet the expectations of this project until the Pioneer Team all “quit our day jobs” and move to the property to create One Community full-time as a team.
+Five hours was one hour per work-weekday and/or the amount that was considered doable in one evening.
+This number was chosen so people with extremely busy lives could still be Pioneers or Satellite Members and able to meet the expectations of this project until the Pioneer Team all “quit our day jobs” and move to the property to create One Community full-time as a team.

 Q: What if a person wanted to do more than 5 hours of tangible contribution?